May 18, 2022

 ESXi Upgrade Requirements

-The hardware of a server running ESXi 6.7 must be compatible with ESXi 7.0, that is, it must meet the hardware requirements for ESXi 7.0.
-If an unsupported device is present (for example, an old unsupported CPU or disk controller), the ESXi upgrade will not be applied to the server.
+- The hardware of the server running ESXi 6.7 must be compatible with ESXi 7.0, that is, it must meet the hardware requirements for ESXi 7.0.
+If an unsupported device is present, such as an old unsupported CPU or disk controller, the ESXi upgrade will not be applied to the server.
 See VMware Hardware Compatibility Guide.

-If an ESXi host is managed by vCenter Server, the vCenter version must be the same or higher compared to the target version of ESXi after upgrade.
+- If an ESXi host is managed by vCenter Server, the vCenter version must be the same as the target version of ESXi after the upgrade or higher.
 VMware vCenter 7.0 can manage ESXi 7.0, ESXi 6.7 and ESXi 6.5, but vCenter 6.7 cannot manage ESXi 7.0 hosts.
-Thus, you have to upgrade vCenter first and then go to ESXi upgrade if you want to upgrade vSphere 6.7 to 7.0.
+Thus, you have to upgrade vCenter first and only then proceed to the ESXi upgrade if you want to upgrade vSphere 6.7 to 7.0.
+If you need to update ESXi to ESXi 7.0 Update 2 in vCenter, you need to update vCenter or deploy vCenter 7.0 Update 2 first.
 Follow this vSphere upgrade order, otherwise you can lose the connection between an ESXi host and vCenter.

 ESXi Upgrade Methods

 This blog post covers two main methods for a VMware ESXi upgrade: